-Incoming students who were not previously enrolled and/or do not have college credit need to have ACT or Compass scores for placement.
-If the student was originally placed with an Accuplacer score, and has been continuously enrolled in classes, s/he does not need to take the Compass test.
+Incoming students who were not previously enrolled and/or do not have college credit need to have ACT or Accuplacer scores for placement.
+If the student was originally placed with a Compass score, and has been continuously enrolled in classes, s/he does not need to take the Accuplacer test.